 Third, the Simonton Simonton is by no means a common name anywhere.
-According to the Census Bureau, its frequency is only around 0.001%, making it the 8,347th "most popular" surname in the United States.
+According to the 1990 Census, its frequency was only around 0.001%, making it the 8,347th "most popular" surname in the United States.
 Not surprisingly, the Encyclopedia of American Family Names does not even list it!
 Some Simontons have devoted considerable effort to teasing out the lineage, and it seems that many if not all of those who carry that last name were descended from the same immigrant who arrived in the English colonies sometime in the mid-18th century.
 Hence, presumably the person after whom Simonton Street is named (in Key West, Florida) can count as a distant relative, along with the oncologist Carl Simonton, the feminist Ann Simonton, the founder of Simonton Windows, and the mid-19th century immigrant for whom Simonton, Texas, named.
 But that's about as far as my knowledge goes.
 My paternal grandfather, Prescott "Max" Simonton, abandoned his wife when my father was very young, creating a serious break in the passing down of family traditions - whatever they might have been.
 I never met Max, and my dad only did so once in his entire lifetime.

 Now some early biography: I was born in Glendale, CA, a city near downtown Los Angeles and Hollywood, but grew up in the San Fernando Valley.
 Despite growing up in a working-class neighborhood - my dad was a high school dropout who began on the assemblyline in the aerospace industry and retired as a long-haul trucker - I very early became ambitious, an ambition fueled by my omnivorous reading.
 As an impressionable youth I encountered the maxim of an obscure 19th-century American (Joel Hawes) that became something of a personal motto: "Aim at the sun, and you may not reach it; but your arrow will fly far higher than if aimed at an object on a level with yourself."
 (Fortunately, I had not yet heard of the "Peter Principle" that hints that sometimes you can aim too high: the arrow can then soon puncture the top of your head!)